 It may be that full time education is not possible for you at this time in your life.
-Through the CEAD programme (Continuing Education in Art & Design), NCAD has a range of part-time courses in art & design which can be taken over the course of a number of years and lead to a level 7 certificate or a level 8 Higher Diploma.
+Through its CEAD programme (Continuing Education in Art & Design), NCAD has a range of part-time courses in art & design which can be taken over the course of a number of years and lead to a level 7 certificate or a level 8 Higher Diploma.
 Many students who take the part-time option go on to enter year 2+ of the full-time degree programme.
 Students who complete the Higher Diploma and achieve the required grade can progress into the final year of the BA Fine Art.

-Graduate Pathways

-NCAD offers a range of Masters and PhD degree programmes catering both for students who wish to further specialise in the area of their undergraduate degree as well as practitioners and professionals who wish to extend their knowledge and skills into a new or related area.
+Graduate Pathways NCAD offers a range of Masters and PhD degree programmes catering both to students who wish to further specialise in the area of their undergraduate degree as well as to practitioners and professionals who wish to extend their knowledge and skills into a new or related area.
 There are many exciting projects that link NCAD to the very latest in research and professional practice in the fields of Design, Fine Art, Education and Visual Culture.

-My Pathway

-At NCAD we believe that creativity is at the heart of an entrepreneurial and innovative economy.
+My Pathway At NCAD we believe that creativity is at the heart of an entrepreneurial and innovative economy.
 NCAD degrees are designed to interact with the real world of Design, Fine Art, Education and the wider cultural and creative industries.

-Studio+ | Visual Culture+

-The Studio+ year is open to undergraduate students in Design, Fine Art and Visual Culture (Visual Culture+).
+Studio+ | Visual Culture+ The Studio+ year is open to undergraduate students in Design, Fine Art and Visual Culture (Visual Culture+).
 It is an exciting opportunity to combine accredited work and/or study placements to build a bespoke learning experience in line with your particular skills and ambitions.

-Immersed in real-world work environments you will learn the skills and expertise to engage creatively with community and civic society and develop your practice across a range of commercial, cultural and social settings

-Accredited work and study programmes can be undertaken locally, including within NCAD design labs and micro studios, or with industry and educational partners internationally.
+Immersed in real-world work environments you will learn the skills and expertise to engage creatively with community and civic society and develop your practice across a range of commercial, cultural and social settings Accredited work and study programmes can be undertaken locally, including within NCAD design labs and micro studios, or with industry and educational partners internationally.
 Your tutors will guide you through the range of modules and options available and will help you in your decision.

-Design Industry Internship (based in industry) (30 credits) Design Studio +

-The School of Design continues to expand its network of industry partners which include high-profile international brands as well as locally-based companies.

-Primark, Dublin / SAP Ireland / Graphic Mint,Dublin / Pattern, London / McCann, Dublin / Juvi Designers, Dublin / Damn Fine Print, Dublin / Fyodor Golan, London

-Design Bureau (based in NCAD)

-(30 credits) Design Studio+

-A research-driven, campus-based studio managed and operated by students from across NCAD's School of Design.
-Working on live industry and social projects, students are in a constant state of learning and experimentation.

-Clients include : Clean Coasts - SEA Sessions Festival / Dublin Comic Arts Festival / St James's Hospital, Dublin / Tick Talk / Beach London / Everpress - Jigsaw / Climate Case Ireland / Tribes Press

 How it works